escamoteur/flutter_command/README.md

 ## Getting all data at once
-`isExecuting` and `thrownExceptions` are great properties but what if you don't want to use separate `ValueListenableBuilders` for each of them plus one for the data?
+`isExecuting` and `errors` are great properties but what if you don't want to use separate `ValueListenableBuilders` for each of them plus one for the data?
 `Command` got you covered with the `results` property that is an `ValueListenable<CommandResult>` which combines all needed data and is updated several times during a `Command` execution.

 ```Dart